Humilokaki/TP4-REP-INSA2425/README.md

 ### Code Setup and Environment

 The study does not provide any information about the environment used to run the code.
-I will use a Jupyter notebook to run the code.
+It seems though that a jupyter notebook was used to run the code.

+Here the version of the libraries used in the code :

+- python : 3.10.12
+- pandas : 1.5.2
+- ...

+A Dockerfile is provided to run the code in a container.

+### Analyze and Document Reproduced Results

+### Document Any Deviations or Observations

+### Draw Conclusions: Is it Reproducible ?

+### Variability factors

+- The source of data

+- The version of the data, the data used in the study is from 2014 to 2020 but we could use a larger dataset.